BroMarduk/pitft_touchscreen/README.md

 ## Notes

 The EVDEV library is stateful, so messages only include changes from previous state.
 This means that at times only a ABS_X or ABS_Y (or sometimes neither) event will be queued on a move or a touch.
 When only one is present, it means the previous value did not change.
 If the event occurs at the exact same coordinate, neither will be present.
-The application using the queue will need to keep this state in order to make sure messages occur at the correct coordinates.
+The application or libraries using the queue will need to keep this state in order to make sure messages occur at the correct coordinates as the ABS_X and ABS_Y messages may not occur if the previous positions did not change.

+SYN_DROPPED messages inform the driver to ignore messages that EVDEV determines to be invalid.
+This is implemented as best as I can tell from the EVDEV documentation.
+All events are discarded property and the

 ## Usage
 ```